 Product management guides each step of a product’s lifecycle, from development to pricing.
 Here is some product management course for a bright future.
-Ever wondered who built that fire stick you use to stream all your favorite shows online?
+Ever wondered who built that fire stick you use to stream all your favourite shows online?
 Or for that matter the smart assistant on your phone that guides you step by step for the things you ask for?
 All these products have different people working on them at different stages of development.
 However, if there is one person that identifies the needs of customers and the larger business objectives that a feature or product will fulfil besides articulating what success looks like for any product and turns the vision into reality, then it is the product manager.

 What is Product Management?

-Product management guides each and every step of a product management life cycle, right from development to positioning and pricing by focussing on the product and its customers.
+Product management guides each and every step of a product management life cycle, right from development to positioning and pricing by focusing on the product and its customers.
 Ideally, it is overseen by product managers who set the entire product vision in motion while putting certain procedures in place, such as:

 - Putting forward new ideas for developing products and features